Battle of the Atlantic

 As an island country, the United Kingdom was highly dependent on imported goods.
 Britain required more than a million tons of imported material per week in order to survive and fight.
-In essence, the Battle of the Atlantic involved a tonnage war; the Allied struggle to supply Britain, and the Axis attempt to stem the flow of merchant shipping that enabled Britain to keep fighting.
+The Battle of the Atlantic involved a tonnage war: the Allies struggled to supply Britain while the Axis targeted merchant shipping critical to the British war effort.
 Rationing in the United Kingdom was also used with the aim of reducing demand, by reducing wastage and increasing domestic production and equality of distribution.
-From 1942 onward, the Axis also sought to prevent the build-up of Allied supplies and equipment in the UK in preparation for the invasion of occupied Europe.
-The defeat of the U-boat threat was a prerequisite for pushing back the Axis in Western Europe.
-The outcome of the battle was a strategic victory for the Allies—the German blockade failed—but at great cost: 3,500 merchant ships and 175 warships were sunk in the Atlantic for the loss of 783 U-boats (the majority of them Type VII submarines) and 47 German surface warships, including 4 battleships (Bismarck, Scharnhorst, Gneisenau, and Tirpitz), 9 cruisers, 7 raiders, and 27 destroyers.
-Of the U-boats, 519 were sunk by British, Canadian, or other UK-based forces, 175 were destroyed by American forces, 15 were destroyed by the Soviets, and 73 were scuttled by their crews before the end of the war for various reasons.
-This front ended up being highly significant for the German war effort: Germany spent more money on producing naval vessels than it did every type of ground vehicle combined, including tanks.
+From 1942 onwards, the Axis also sought to prevent the build-up of Allied supplies and equipment in the UK in preparation for the invasion of occupied Europe.
+The defeat of the U-boat threat was a prerequisite for pushing back the Axis in western Europe.
+The outcome of the battle was a strategic victory for the Allies—the German tonnage war failed—but at great cost: 3,500 merchant ships and 175 warships were sunk in the Atlantic for the loss of 783 U-boats and 47 German surface warships, including 4 battleships (Bismarck, Scharnhorst, Gneisenau, and Tirpitz), 9 cruisers, 7 raiders, and 27 destroyers.
+This front was the main consumer of the German war effort: Germany spent more money to produce naval vessels than every type of ground vehicle combined, including tanks.

 The Battle of the Atlantic has been called the "longest, largest, and most complex" naval battle in history.
-The campaign started immediately after the European War began, during the so-called "Phoney War", and lasted more than five years, until the German surrender in May 1945.
-It involved thousands of ships in more than 100 convoy battles and perhaps 1,000 single-ship encounters, in a theatre covering millions of square miles of ocean.
-The situation changed constantly, with one side or the other gaining advantage, as participating countries surrendered, joined and even changed sides in the war, and as new weapons, tactics, counter-measures and equipment were developed by both sides.
+Starting immediately after the European war began, during the Phoney War, the Battle lasted over five years before the German surrender in May 1945.
+It involved thousands of ships in a theatre covering millions of square miles of ocean.
+The situation changed constantly, with one side or the other gaining advantage, as participating countries surrendered, joined and even changed sides in the war, and as new weapons, tactics, countermeasures and equipment were developed.
 The Allies gradually gained the upper hand, overcoming German surface-raiders by the end of 1942 and defeating the U-boats by mid-1943, though losses due to U-boats continued until the war's end.
-British Prime Minister Winston Churchill later wrote "The only thing that really frightened me during the war was the U-boat peril.
+British Prime Minister Winston Churchill later wrote, "The only thing that really frightened me during the war was the U-boat peril.
 I was even more anxious about this battle than I had been about the glorious air fight called the 'Battle of Britain'."